 Birth certificates, driver’s licenses, and other types of state-issued forms of identification are both a responsibility and a privilege to possess in the State of Florida.
 These forms of identification are not only beneficial for a number of reasons, but they are necessary to keep citizens safe throughout the nation.
 As such, the existence of false records or identification compromises these basic necessities for both law enforcement as well as civilians.

 Possessing and/or using any form of false identification in Florida is considered a fraudulent crime to which the consequences are severe for individuals who are charged and convicted of this crime.
-If you’re arrested for possession of false identification, contact a criminal law defense attorney with The Law Office of Silverman, Mack & Associates as soon as possible.
+If you’re arrested for possession of false identification, contact a criminal law defense attorney with Silverman and Mack, LLC as soon as possible.

 What Is A Fake ID?